Maxine Gets Hero Award, Promises to Impeach Pence, to "Get Him Too"

-Democrats dubbed the ‘Rock Star’, Maxine Waters received a ‘Hero Award’ at an event hosted by the Progressive Stonewall Young Democrats this past week.
+Dubbed the ‘Rock Star’ by Democrats, Maxine Waters received a ‘Hero Award’ at an event hosted by the Progressive Stonewall Young Democrats this past week.
 She was introduced as “the greatest person at her work in this lifetime.”

 During her speech, she repeatedly pushed for the types of disgusting protests we saw at the wild Kavanaugh hearings.